zerogravitylabs/hack-the-valley-2018/README.md

 For the final submission:

-Change the name of your model.ipnby  to teamname-Model.ipnby, and change the name of the output.txt to teamname-output.txt
+the format of the final prediction is a flat file containg the predicted Ethrium price per tick (i.e. data point) per line.

+Example

+400
+420
+300
+800
+1100

-Please upload both yout model and output to this dropbox: https://www.dropbox.com/request/h3b72heocloImUtkHiEf
+Please upload both yout model and your final precitions to this dropbox: https://www.dropbox.com/request/h3b72heocloImUtkHiEf